nikeshdevkota/Deep-Learning-Lectures/Lesson12.md

 * Like DeconvNets, in Guided Backpropagation we only backpropagate positive error signals – i.e. we set the negative gradients to zero (ref).
 This is the application of the ReLU to the error signal itself during the backward pass.

 <h3>Gradient Ascent</h3>
+* Generate a synthetic image that maximally activates the neuron.
+* Updating the pixels of the image which causes the neuron to be maximally activated.
+* Has a regularizer which forces the generated image to look natural.